City of Lincoln

-Special Requirements: Three members will be Parks and Recreation Advisory Board members, one member from the Lincoln Women's Municipal Golfers Association, one member from the Lincoln Municipal Golfers Association, one member from the Lincoln Senior Men's Golf League and three at-large members from the Lincoln Community appointed by the Parks and Recreation Advisory Board Chairperson.
+Special Requirements: Two members will be Parks and Recreation Advisory Board members (becomes Chair and Vice Chair for LMGA), one member (one year appointment) from the Lincoln Women's Municipal Golfers Association, one member from the Lincoln Municipal Golfers Association (one year appointment), one member from the Lincoln Senior Men's Golf League (one year appointment), and six at-large members (three year appointments, w/ two appointment limit) from the Lincoln community.

 The Parks & Recreation Advisory Board serves in an advisory capacity to the Mayor, City Council and the Parks & Recreation Director.
 It assists in long-range program development and makes recommendations to the Mayor and City Council through the Parks & Recreation Director.